 I have been ill with cough and my doctor feels I need a holiday.
-He has asked me to spend a week in the countryside.
+He has advised me to spend a week in the country-side.
 May I stay with you?
 Please give me an early reply.

 With warm regards,